maxwelldorliea/alx-system_engineering-devops/0x01-shell_permissions/README.md

  su username -- Change from current user to [username]

-whoami --- Print the effective user
+id -un --- Print the effective user

 groups --- Print group of current user